Google third-party policy

 Accountability is a core principle of Google advertising, and we want to make sure advertisers — whether they work directly with Google or not — understand how Google advertising is performing for them and what to expect from their third-party partners.

 For advertisers to fully realize the benefits of advertising on Google, they need to have the right information to make informed decisions.
 Therefore, we require all of our third-party partners to be transparent with information that affects these decisions.
 In addition to meeting the requirements outlined below, third parties must make reasonable efforts to provide their customers with other relevant information when requested.

 Google advertising cost and performance

-If your applicable terms of service require a monthly performance report for customers, you must include data on costs, clicks, and impressions at the Google advertising account level.
+If the applicable advertising terms of service between you and Google require a monthly performance report for customers, you must include data on costs, clicks, and impressions at the Google advertising account level.
 When sharing Google advertising cost data with customers, report the exact amount charged by Google, exclusive of any fees that you charge.